A celebration of a Remodelista favorite: traditional sliding barn doors artfully used in interiors.

 Above: A San Francisco entryway by Feldman Architecture.

-Above: A black sliding barn door in the entry hall of a TriBeCa Loft by Schappacher White Architects.
+Above: In New York, a black sliding barn door in the entry hall of a TriBeCa loft by Schappacher White Architects.
 Photograph by Jason Lindberg.

 Above: A bright barn door by Los Angeles architect Barbara Bestor.
 Photograph by Aaron Farley for Paper Magazine.